merryroger/Letter-carousel/README.md

 # Letter-carousel
 ## Implementation of the letter-by-letter text change effect

+### The demo page should be launched via the web server.

 ### ver.
 0.2.0
 The project has been rebuilt.
 The effects processing modules now began to accept the setup parameters.